koerding/testing/test.md

 | **The P-Hacking Menace** | Understanding p-hacking and its dangers in research | **Activity**: Students are given a dataset and are challenged to find "significant" results by tweaking the analysis. | **Example**: The story of a researcher who had to retract papers due to p-hacking and lost their academic position. |
 | **Model Validation: The Savior?** | The importance and methods of model validation | **Activity**: Students split a dataset into training and validation sets, and see how results differ. | **Example**: The tale of a financial firm that built a model on the entire dataset and faced massive losses in real-world trading. |

-I hope this curriculum aligns with your needs.
-Let me know if you'd like any modifications or more details!

-**Course Outline: HARKing (hypothesizing after results are known) / Garden of Forking Paths (3 hours)**
+# HARKing (hypothesizing after results are known) / Garden of Forking Paths

 | Title | Short Summary | Potential Student Activity | Super Cool Example |
 |-------|---------------|---------------------------|--------------------|